Learn Exactly How To Plan For A Bathroom Remodeling Project

 This is the “million dollar question” right?
 Everyone wants to know this.
 Sorry, but I’m afraid we may have the same answer you’ve heard before; it depends.

 The reasons of course are obvious.
-It depends on the size of your bathroom, the time frame, material selection, budget, style, permits, existing conditions, structure, design, special needs etc. This is the main reason we provide our clients with the free option of an estimate.
+It depends on the size of your bathroom, the time frame, material selection, budget, style, permits, existing conditions, structure, design, special needs etc. This is the main reason we provide our clients with a free estimate, so we can really understand what your needs are for the project.

-If you’re interested in our free in-home estimate, simply fill out the form above (or below) and we’ll schedule one of our bathroom experts to come out.
+If you live in Nothern VA and you’re interested in our free in-home estimate, simply fill out the form above (or below) and we’ll schedule one of our bathroom experts to come out.
 We do this because it’s extremely important for us to understand exactly what you’re looking for, and to understand your expectations in terms of time frame, budget, design etc.

-We never want to set the wrong expectation with any remodeling or renovation project with our clients.
+We never want to set the wrong expectation with any remodeling construction or home renovation project with our clients.
 Our goal is to always be transparent in everything we do.
-If you are seriously considering to remodel a bathroom, schedule a free visit.
+If you’re seriously considering to upgrade your bathroom, schedule a complimentary visit.

 The essence here is to first realize there is no “set price”.
 It will depend on your specific needs.
 Second, is to get a few estimates for your specific remodeling project which will help you get an average.
 This is your best starting point.

-How to choose a bathroom remodeling company or contractor?
+How to choose a bathroom remodeling company or contractor in Northern Virginia?

 Picking and choosing your floor tile, cabinets, mirror, paint color, shower glass door etc, is the fun part.
-The hard part is having to research and interview different remodeling companies and bathroom contractors in DC, Maryland and Virginia.
+The hard part is having to research and interview different remodeling companies and bathroom contractors in Northern Virginia, in Washington DC, or Maryland.

 So we’ve also created a guide to help you choose an ideal construction company for your remodeling project.
 It is a necessary process without a doubt, but one that is difficult, time consuming and even uncertain.